aurorascharff/rsc-workshop/STEPS-4h.md

 - Link to client-server in page.tsx
 - Make ServerComponent inside client-server/_components and give it styles, add to page.tsx
 - ServerComponent console log
+- Check React Devtools and see the server component
 - No js in the browser for page.tsx
 - Anything you do here won't add to the bundle size
 - Async and fetch data prisma, data[0].first